jyppi7/bai_myaidea/README.md

 Locate some good-enough quality microphones outside on a roadside.
 Monitor the recived audio spectrum/noise by a computer around the clock over a long period.
 City authors may use this to monitor noise level wheather it is within the limits.
 Law enforcement may use the analysis resutls to monitor if peed limits are followed on average and focus ticketing to the places where excess speed is more probable.
 Reasearch community when designing better environmental solutions and city plans.

+For example: "The city of Leuven in Belgium limits noise nuisances from nightlife for its citizens and prevent damage to the hearing of the nightlife participants.
+The city has issued regulations that require establishments that play loud music to limit the sound levels and monitor these levels continuously."

 ## Data and AI techniques

 Main source is the gathered audio spectrum and some manual or video-assisted classification.
 There may be possibility to use prerecorded audio libraries.
 Approaches studied are unasisted and assisted learning.
 Probably non-liner ML is the most viable tool here.
 If we consider audio signal similar to image reckognise problem, tehn CNN or RNN may be applicable.